DataDog/hiring-engineers/answers.md

 ![031](https://user-images.githubusercontent.com/33669341/53890720-026c4e80-4029-11e9-9483-aeda450116d3.PNG)

-**Bonus Question** Downtime from 7pm to 9am during weekdays and all day in weekend are scheduled as below monitor in manage downtime tab :
+**Bonus Question** Downtime from 7pm to 9am during weekdays and all day in weekend are scheduled as below monitor in manage downtime tab

+Set up two scheduled downtimes
+  > Monday to thursday - downtime for 14h on each day from 7pm to 9am
+  > Friday to monday - downtime for 63h on every weekend from friday 7pm to monday 9am

 ![020](https://user-images.githubusercontent.com/33669341/53706050-a935cc80-3e28-11e9-90b1-dc08f44f6307.PNG)

-received mail of downtime details:
+The received mail of downtime details:

 ![023](https://user-images.githubusercontent.com/33669341/53706380-61b04000-3e2a-11e9-820e-eebeaf91a722.PNG)

 ## APM

-ddtrace-run works good and produce data in UI initially then later after adding analysed span and env tag, i'm not able to get any data.
+The ddtrace-run works good and produce data in UI initially then later after adding analysed span and env tag, i'm not able to get any data.
 So I have done this APM with manual method, in manual method, it shows only default env tag even after adding env tag with right syntax in main config (datadog.yaml) file

-given flask python script
+Given flask python script

 ![024](https://user-images.githubusercontent.com/33669341/53888045-d0a4b900-4023-11e9-8431-6ea8ce95a65c.PNG)

-sending request
+Sending request

 ![026](https://user-images.githubusercontent.com/33669341/53888913-caafd780-4025-11e9-8df2-7e61f1f3a334.PNG)

-received responses
+Received responses

 ![025](https://user-images.githubusercontent.com/33669341/53888188-24170700-4024-11e9-8fc8-bad55d394cab.PNG)